 - Living in a student residence: 250 – 300 EUR/month

-According to the statistics of DAAD – big academic exchange organization, over 40% of international students live in a student residence.
-The second most popular option is sharing a flat, with 30% of students choosing this type of accommodation.
+According to the statistics of DAAD – a big academic exchange organization, over 40% of international students live in student residences.
+The second most popular option is sharing a flat, with 30% of students choosing this accommodation type.

-The bad news is that both countries have not so friendly climates – they are generally colder and more reserved compare to other cultures.
-The good news is several cities of both countries rank as most liveable places in the world.
+The bad news is that both countries have not-so-friendly climates – they are generally colder and more reserved than other cultures.
+The good news is several cities in both countries rank as the most liveable places in the world.

-Generally, the Dutch tend to be more open and tolerant while German seems to be more difficult to approach.
-Dutch are very direct and low content people, even more, that Germans are.
-They are honest and straight forward with anyone, for foreigners, it will be something to adjust to.
+Generally, the Dutch tend to be more open and tolerant, while German seems more challenging to approach.
+Dutch are straightforward people, even more than Germans.
+They are honest and straightforward with anyone; for foreigners, it will be something to adjust to.

-Because most people especially young ones speak English they also come across as less formal, more open-minded and friendly.
-It’s easy to pick a conversation with a stranger or to get the right directions from the first person you meet.
+Because most people speak English, especially young ones, they also come across as less formal, more open-minded, and friendly.
+It’s easy to pick a conversation with a stranger or get the right directions from the first person you meet.

-Germany has a way stronger culture and traditions than the Netherlands, people also very proud of this and like to celebrate it.
-The Germans deliver what they promise so overall you can trust this person and relay on them, of course, they are also very punctual and it’s not only stereotypes.
+Germany has a stronger culture and traditions than the Netherlands; people are also very proud of this and like celebrating it.
+The Germans deliver what they promise, so overall, you can trust this person and rely on them; of course, they are also very punctual, and it’s not only stereotypes.

-They are slightly more reserved, and more formal than Dutchies.
-Also English for Germans, not the language of comfort, and they can hesitate a bit to speak it.
+They are slightly more reserved and more formal than Dutchies.
+Also, for Germans, English is not a comforting language, and they can hesitate to speak it.

-As I said before Germany is very dependent on the German language and hasn’t yet internationalized that much in comparison to the Netherlands.
+Germany is very dependent on the German language and hasn’t yet internationalized that much compared to the Netherlands.
 Even movies are dubbed into German.

-But overall German people are quite friendly too.
-Maybe a very German characteristic is to participate in different clubs (Verein).
+But overall German people are pretty friendly too.
+Maybe a very German characteristic is participating in different clubs (Verein).

-Many Germans are part of social clubs that focus on different activities: sports clubs, singing clubs, hiking clubs, even animal breeding clubs, as well as different kind of nonprofit organizations.
+Many Germans are part of social clubs that focus on different activities: sports clubs, singing clubs, hiking clubs, as well as other nonprofit organizations.

-Vereins (clubs) are a big part of the German culture and country itself, they bring huge value to people’s lives.
+Vereins (clubs) are a big part of the German culture and country itself; they bring massive value to people’s lives.

-And of course, do not forget the beer and the process of drinking beer also have huge cultural importance.
+And, of course, don’t forget the beer, and the process of drinking beer has substantial cultural importance.

-Because both Germany and the Netherlands are part of the European Union, EU students won’t need a visa to study in any of the countries.
-Non-EU students will have to apply for a student visa and a residence permit after arrival.
+Because Germany and the Netherlands are part of the European Union, EU students won’t need a visa to study in any of the countries.
+Non-EU students must apply for a student visa and a residence permit after arrival.

 For all Non-EU students planning to stay in the Netherlands for more than 90 days, the visa process has two parts: to apply for a Provisional Residence Permit (MVV) and Residence Permit.

-First is an entry visa you need to receive in your home country before the arrival.
-Your MVV application will take some time to process, and it is recommended that students apply at least 3 months before the arrival date.
+First is an entry visa you must receive in your home country before arrival.
+Your MVV application will take some time to process, and it’s recommended that students apply at least three months before the arrival date.

-Notice that you can’t leave your country during the application and waiting for decision prozess.
+Notice that you can’t leave your country during the application and wait for the decision prozess.

-Luckily, the Dutch Universities took this responsibility for a visa and do almost all dirty work for you.
-Isn’t it a dream for a foreign student?!
-However, you will need to pay a visa fee for this which is 319 EUR.
-I think money 100% worth the work!
+Luckily, Dutch universities take this responsibility for a visa and do almost all the work for you.
+Isn’t it a dream for an international student?
+However, you will need to pay a visa fee for this, which is 319 EUR.
+The money is 100% worth the work!

-After arrival, you will need to apply for a residence permit to be able to stay longer than 6 months.
-And even this process University will do on your behalf!
+After arrival, you will need to apply for a residence permit to stay longer than six months.
+And even this process university will do on your behalf!

-I guess it’s clear why so many foreign students choose the Netherlands, the biggest hurdle of studying abroad taken over by Universities.
-Therefore the student can avoid all this stress.
+Probably by now it’s clear why so many international students choose the Netherlands; the biggest hurdle of studying abroad has been taken over by Universities.
+Therefore, the student can avoid all this stress.

-All Non-EU/EEA citizens will need a student visa to study in Germany.
-Future students should apply as soon as they receive an acceptance letter from University.
+Non-EU/EEA citizens will need a student visa to study in Germany.
+Future students should apply as soon as they receive an acceptance letter from the university.

-Same as students in the Netherlands, they need to apply for a residence permit after arrival.
-Usually, it’s an easy procedure and doesn’t require that many additional documents.
+Like students in the Netherlands, they must apply for a residence permit after arrival.
+Usually, it’s an easy procedure and doesn’t require many additional documents.

-Don’t be scared but here is a full list of the documents you need to have in order to apply for the German student visa in your country:
+Don’t be scared, but here is a complete list of the documents you need to have to apply for a German student visa in your country: